 Lindsey Eastham and Hiromu Nagahama make up the award-winning international percussion duo, EASTHAMA.
 Their partnership began at California State University Northridge in January of 2014 as they pursued their Bachelor of Music degrees.
 After a few school-related performances, they quickly realized that they had a strong musical connection that would inevitably push the duo to new heights.

 EASTHAMA is passionate about creating unique interpretations of well-known repertoire as well as premiering new works and original arrangements.
-In January of 2016, the duo premiered a new work for vibraphone and marimba by Gordon Stout, as well as their original arrangement of Ravel’s Mother Goose Suite for marimba, percussion, and electronics at the Southern California Marimba Concert Series.
+In January of 2016, the duo premiered Acquiescent Blues, a new work for vibraphone and marimba by Gordon Stout, as well as their original arrangement of Ravel’s Mother Goose Suite for marimba, percussion, and electronics at the Southern California Marimba Concert Series.
 In March of 2017 they performed the US premiere of Contemplations at the Fountain by Maciej Malecki, a concerto for marimba and vibraphone, with the Ithaca College Symphony Orchestra.
 In 2018 they premiered and recorded Senescence, a new work for marimba, vibraphone, and percussion written for EASTHAMA by their good friend, Dallas J. Howard.

 Lindsey Eastham grew up in Claremont, CA where she became involved with music at the age of four and began playing percussion at the age of 13.
 Lindsey graduated from Cal State Northridge in May of 2016 with a Bachelor’s degree in percussion performance and a Master of Music degree from Ithaca College in 2018, where she was a student and assistant to Gordon Stout, and will be continuing her studies at Trinity Laban Conservatoire of Music and Dance in London beginning Fall 2019.
 She currently lives in Ithaca, NY where she is co-director and founder of un/pitched, an organization active in bringing about new music performances.
 Lindsey proudly endorses Marimba One.